dustinpfister/blog_posts/_posts/threejs-wireframe.md

 ### Version Numbers matter with three.js

-When I first wrote this post I was using r111 of threejs, and the last time I cam around to do a little editing of this content I was testing things out on r140.
+When I first wrote this post I was using r111 of threejs, and the last time I cam around to do a little editing of this content I was testing things out and updated the code to my [r146 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
 Code breaking changes are introduced to threejs all the time, so I need to repeat this in every threejs post regardless of what the post might be on.
 When it comes to just using the wire frame mode boolean of a material I can not say that has changed much, but other aspects of these examples might break in future versions of three.js.

 ## 1 - Basic examples of wire frame mode